-Baseline manifests all operations in a direction manipulation UI (Figure~\ref{fig:UI-plain}) that gives users the same power as programs.
+Baseline manifests all operations in a direction manipulation UI that gives users the same power as programs.
 It is difficult to convey the experience of an interactive interface in a written narrative, so we offer the reader a playable demo at \url{https://thebaseline.dev/Prog26submission/}.
-The UI and playable demo are discussed in Appendices \ref{UI} and \ref{demo}.
+Space limitations force us to move discussion of the UI and the demo into Appendices \ref{UI} and \ref{demo}.

 The contributions of this paper are:

 \begin{enumerate}